 The Monarch, currently Emperor Jonthan I, is head of state, and Lord Admiral Joseph Kennedy is head of government as Prime Minister.

 Imperial Consent from the Emperor has to be given to all Acts of Parliament passed before they can become law.
 He can also appoint candidates for Prime Minister, appoint nobility, can create his own laws regarding lands belonging to the Crown, issue Imperial Decrees for executive governance, and award honours to people he thinks are deserving of one.

 Is your army really capable of defending you?

 Yes.
-The Austenasian Armed Forces may only be comprised of 50 people, but that should be sufficient in the case of a battle against another small nation.
-In the case of war, we would receive a large amount of local support as well - during the Civil War we had several dozen non-enlisted British volunteers, some of whom helped us win the Battle of the Grove.
+The Austenasian Armed Forces may only be comprised of 44 people, but that should be sufficient in the case of a battle against another small nation.
+In the case of war, we would receive a large amount of local support as well; for example, during the Civil War we had several dozen non-enlisted British volunteers, some of whom helped us win the Battle of the Grove.
 One should also remember that the British government officially (albiet incorrectly) regards us as being under their sovereignty, and so any full-scale attack on us by anyone other than them would probably see them helping to defend us via their police force.

 Is Austenasia environmentally friendly?

 Yes.
-In the Empire, it is a crime to damage the environment, and we've founded an Environmental Office which is working to protect and conserve our natural surroundings.
+In the Empire, it is a crime to damage the environment, and we've founded an Environmental Agency which works to protect and conserve our natural surroundings.
 We haven't ratified the Kyoto Protocol, but only because we have practically no emissions so there's not much point.
 Furthermore, we took part in Earth Hour 2009, turning off all our electricity for one hour alongside hundreds of millions of people to protest against energy consumption and show other governments that we want something done about climate change.
-We took part in the ImEY and have passed several laws aimed at minimising our damage to the environment, such as a recently passed ban on the importation of palm oil.
+We helped organise the ImEY and have passed several laws aimed at minimising our damage to the environment, such as a recently passed ban on the importation of palm oil.